 As a registered architect Mr. SanClemente has a thorough knowledge of building codes, accessibility guidelines and accepted industry practices.
 Mr. SanClemente received a Bachelor of Architecture from Wentworth Institute of Technology.
 Prior to joining Newton Senior Living, Mr. SanClemente was employed at Fresenius Medical Care as an Architect.
 Prior to Fresenius, he was at The Architectural Team, Inc. as a Project Architect.

 Community Management & Care

-Barbara J. Hamilton, Vice President of Operations
+Barbara J. Hamilton, Vice President of Quality Control

-Barbara brings nearly 30 years of professional experience in the health care industry, most recently as Director of Day and Residential Programs at the Commonwealth of Massachusetts’ Executive Office of Elder Affairs, where she oversaw seven community programs.
+Barbara brings nearly 30 years of professional experience in the healthcare industry, most recently as Director of Day and Residential Programs at the Commonwealth of Massachusetts’ Executive Office of Elder Affairs, where she oversaw seven community programs.
 She also spent five years at Atria Senior Living as Senior Vice President of New England Operations.